 Before we have a little time for question and answer, I want to give you a little bit of a brief report on my meeting with those Russian gentlemen that were with us over last weekend.
-As you know, on Sunday night at our seminary graduation we had the privilege of giving an honorary doctorate to Duken Chanko(??) and on Saturday, the Saturday before at the college graduation to the man known as commandant.
-And I spent a portion of Monday with them and found it a very, very interesting time and I just wanted to give you a brief follow up.
+As you know, on Sunday night, at our Seminary graduation, we had the privilege of giving an honorary doctorate to Dukan Chenkov.
+And on Saturday, the Saturday before it - the college graduation - to the man known as Commandant.

 And I said, “That pushes my buttons pretty directly.”

 They said, “Because our people have recently been exposed to an American evangelist who confused them about what it means to respond to Christ.
 He had everybody raising their hands, and then he was telling them that if they raised their hands they were Christians.
 We’ve never heard anything like that.
 A Christian is not known to us by whether he raises his hand or not, but by how he lives his life.
 And so, our people are very confused, and they want to know how do you really present the gospel to someone to draw out a true response?
 And then how do you follow up to be sure someone is genuinely born again?”

 And the second thing they said is, “We need some teaching on the Holy Spirit, because we have been exposed to people from America also who have come with signs and wonders, and healings, and supernatural gifts, and miracles, and all of that, and we need the true teaching of the Word of God on the baptism of the Holy Spirit, the filling of the Holy Spirit, and the gifts of the Spirit.
 And having read your book, we know you believe what we believe, and we must teach our pastors this.”